All Episodes

 jordan holmes

-Sure, yes, that is what we should be doing, right?
+That is what we should be doing.

 dan friesen

-Except I don't think that this is somebody who died in service.
+Except, I don't think that this is somebody who died in service.

-So it's Veterans Day, not Memorial Day.
+So Veterans Day, not Memorial Day.

 jordan holmes